 February 7, 2018 | Erin Bluvas, firstname.lastname@example.org

 Environmental health sciences (ENHS) professor and director of the SmartState Center for Environmental Nanoscience and Risk (CENR) Jamie Lead has been named one of 2017’s Highly Cited Researchers in the field of environment/ecology by Clarivate Analytics.
 This marks the fourth consecutive year that Lead has been included in this list since he was first named in 2014, when the list began.
-Retired exercise science professor Steven Blair was also included in the list.
+Retired exercise science and epidemiology and biostatistics professor Steven Blair was also included in the list.

 Compiled annually, the Highly Cited Researchers list recognizes leading researchers in the sciences and social sciences.
 The 2017 list includes approximately 3,400 highly cited researchers in 21 fields from around the world.
 These scientists are associated with 130,000 papers from 900 institutions.

 Researchers are identified based on their papers published in journals that are indexed in the Web of Science Core Collection between 2005 and 2015.
 Highly cited papers are defined as those that rank in the top one percent of citation for field and publication year in the Web of Science.

 Biometrics experts from Clarivate Analytics use Essential Science Indicators to analyze science performance metrics and trend data of scholarly research literature from over 33,000 journals.
 Using these parameters, the Highly Cited Researchers list reflects researchers who have produced work of particular significance and utility as judged by their peers.

 About half of the highly cited researchers are based in the United States, followed by the United Kingdom and then China.
 U.S. researchers accounted for 1,644 of the highly cited authors—a 12 percent increase from last year—while China jumped 40 percent to 249 highly cited authors.